Overview of monolithic biocomposites / hempcrete

 It is because of this wide variation of mixes that it can be difficult to give an exact set of performance specifications for hempcrete, but here are a general range of values measured for hempcrete:

-In general, there are 4 different methods being used for hempcrete construction.
+In general, there are 5 different methods used to create monolithic biocomposite (ie. hempcrete/hemp-lime) buildings:

 1. Monolithic Cast Walls – In-situ, Wet-mixed Hempcrete Pouring